VirtuaPL/ShopwareBasicAppLogger/README.md

-# Virtua Shopware App Logger
+# Virtua Shopware Basic App Logger

 ### Description
 This bundle contains fully functional logger for Shopware Applications.
+The application meets the Shopware quality guidelines and places the logs in default Shopware log_entry entity.

 ------------